ayman/hubs-research-acm-chi-2021/README.md

 # hubs-research-2021
 Supplimental code and dataset for the [ACM CHI 2021](https://doi.org/10.1145/3411764.3445729) paper on "Proxemics and Social Interactions in an Instrumented Virtual Reality Workshop".
+In this research paper we [instrumented Mozilla Hubs Cloud](https://github.com/ayman/hubs/tree/hubs-cloud) to record where participants where during the event.
+From there, we measured proxemic and plotted the activity along with some semi-structured interviews.

 ## Repository Structure
 1. For the Mozilla Hubs logger, the full instrumented Hubs Cloud